wadegoren/YoutubeToMP3/README.md

-# Red Hot Chili Peppers Live Concert Tracks
+# Live Concert Video Splitting

 This Python script downloads a live concert video from YouTube using `pytube`, extracts the audio, and splits it into individual tracks based on predefined timestamps.